5 Smart Money Moves for 2026: Save Big Before Rate Cuts

 How to Act:

-- Use this money for short-term goals or as an emergency buffer
+• Use this account for short-term goals or as a buffer while rates are still high.

 2. Cancel Unused Subscriptions to Free Up Cash